jncastillo3/Source-Confidence-Errors/README.md

 # Source-Confidence-Errors
 Analysis files for high confidence source errors utilizing behavioral data

-*incomplete repository
+*Note that this repository is currently incomplete as this is an ongoing project.

-Contains preprocessing files and code to analyze behavioral data from a recognition memory task using a bayesian hierarchhical model.
-Preprocessing requires a total count of all high and low confidence source errors across varying levels of encoding strength for multiple datasets.
+as of 1/16/2022: Contains preprocessing files and code to clean behavioral data from a series recognition memory tasks that will be used in a bayesian hierarchhical model.
+Preprocessing requires computing a total count of all source errors made with high and low item confidence across varying levels of encoding strength.
+This is done across multiple datasets.
 A total of 12 datasets (utilizing similar task paradigms) were used in the analysis here.
-Running the 'DataFormat' script yeild csv files with source error counts for each subject, across each experiment, and each level of encoding strength.
+Running the 'DataFormat' script yeilds csv files with source error counts for each subject, across each experiment, and each level of encoding strength.

-A Baysian Model is then used to determine how predictive item confidence can be of a source error across datasets, and levels of item confidence.
+The main analysis for this study involves a Baysian hierarchical model.
+The model is used to estimate the proportion of source errors expected at different levels of item confidence.
+The current script titled "Error Model" is a beginning framework.